WICG/client-hints-infrastructure/README.md

 A top level frame containing the following `<meta>` HTML tag: `<meta accept-ch="Delegate-CH" value="sec-ch-example foo.com bar.com; sec-ch-example-2 foobar.org">` will delegate the `example` hint to the "foo.com" and "bar.com" origins and `example-2` to the "foobar.org"
 origin.
-So, the client would know that it had explicit permission from the first party to send these hints to these third parties, so that these third parties could perform content adaptation based on them.
+So, the client would know that it had explicit permission from the first-party origin to send these hints to these third parties, so that these third parties could perform content adaptation based on them.

 ### Privacy implications

-Why is it privacy-safe for pages to delegate hints to certain third party origins?
+Why is it privacy-safe for pages to delegate hints to certain third-party origins?

 Since we're treating Client Hints as an active fingerprinting equivalent, we are comfortable with the information it exposes to first-party servers, as the same information is already freely available in the equivalent Javascript APIs.
-Similarly, third party delegation is safe because first parties are already able to use other means (such as link decoration), to achieve the same information sharing with third parties, in less convenient and performant ways.
+Similarly, third-party delegation is safe because first parties are already able to use other means (such as link decoration), to achieve the same information sharing with third parties, in less convenient and performant ways.

-Further, the HTML delegation can only occur when the `<meta>` HTML tag is not injected via javascript, ensuring third parties cannot delegate hints in ways the first-party did not permit.
+Further, the HTML delegation can only occur when the `<meta>` HTML tag is not injected via javascript, ensuring third parties cannot delegate hints in ways the first-party origin did not permit.

 In short, first parties already have the power to share information about the client with third parties.
-Third party delegation of Client Hints provides a cleaner pathway for that sharing, and ensures that first parties, and ultimately clients, are aware and in control of what is being shared with who.
+Third-party delegation of Client Hints provides a cleaner pathway for that sharing, and ensures that first parties, and ultimately clients, are aware and in control of what is being shared with who.